 In the present, the Palouse is most often thought of in terms of the two state universities that bring massive numbers of people and investments to the region.
 But there is much more to the region than the two universities, and this page is devoted to telling the broader LGBTQ history of the Palouse as distinct from what arose in connection with Washington State University and the University of Idaho.

 Queer people have existed in the Palouse since long before these land-grant universities came to the minds of American educational reformers.
 This is especially true for the people upon whose land sits two state universities.
 The Nez Perce people (Niimiipuu) are one of the several bands of Plateau people who lived and thrived in the Pacific Northwest long before any the continent was “discovered” in the minds of Europeans.
 It is upon their ancestral homelands, including ceded treaty land, that the federal government authorized the construction of the two state universities in the late nineteenth century.
-Unfortunately, when it comes to the queer history of the Nez Perce, historians have so far had relatively little to say about Nez Perce culture before or during the influx of white, Christian, migrants and missionaries that brought about substantial upheavals to indigenous society, economy, and culture.
-Still, there are broad trends of Native American queer history which illuminate some aspects of queer indigenous life true to most, if not all, plateau peoples; although the particulars for Nez Perce history need of further study.

-By the late nineteenth century, following a series of conflicts with the federal government and the breaking and re-negotiating of multiple treaties, Nez Perce people were left to live on a reservation that filled just a small percentage of their ancestral homelands.
+By the late nineteenth century, following a series of conflicts with the federal government and the breaking and re-negotiating of multiple treaties, Nez Perce people were left a reservation that filled just a small percentage of their ancestral homelands.
 Onto their old homelands moved a variety of Americans—miners, farmers, businessmen, housewives and mothers, laundry-workers and many more—all of whom brought to the region a new understanding for how gender and sexuality should be organized, criminalized, and policed.
-This fundamentally altered the gender and sexual system in the region, including the laws that criminalized various sexual acts or gender identities.
+This fundamentally altered the gender and sexual system in the region, including new laws that criminalized various sexual acts or gender identities.
 Substituted in place of the gender and sexual system which had existed since Coyote and Salmon brought the Nez Perce into existence was a gender and sexual system based on a Western, Christian, moral tradition.
 In this new system, one was forced to live within a gender binary that expected conformity with either male or female social roles.
 Importantly, whites did not completely erase the indigenous gender traditions that allowed for the existence of Two Spirit individuals.
 Yet the continued influx of Christian missionaries and other American citizens increasingly marginalized alternative possibilities for thinking about sex and gender.
-Unfortunately, for the Nez Perce and many other tribes in the American West, the nineteenth and twentieth centuries brought rapid changes to the population, land, lives, politics, and culture of the Palouse and elsewhere.
+For the Nez Perce and many other tribes in the American West, the nineteenth and twentieth centuries brought rapid changes to the population, land, lives, politics, and culture of the Palouse and elsewhere.